OctoPrint/octoprint.org/privacy/index.md

 You can prevent the installation of cookies by setting your browser software accordingly.
 Please be aware that in this case, you may not be able to make full use of all the features of this website.
-By using this website, you agree to the processing of data relating to you and collected by Google as described and for the purposes set out above.
+By using this website, you agree to the processing of data relating to you and collected by Carbon Ads as described and for the purposes set out above.
 </p>

 <p>